 Vehicle height – Reducing the overall AVSRS parking structure volume is achieved by accommodating different height classes of vehicles on different height parking levels.
 An AVSRS design should consider three height classes: Sedan, Mid-Size SUV and Full-Size SUV.

 The entry/exit level is typically designed for the highest class since it has to allow all vehicles to go through it, and the rest of the parking levels should be designed to accommodate the vehicle height class distribution typical to the location of the project (for example, 40% Sedans, 30% Mid-Size SUVs and 30% Full-Size SUV).

-Oversized vehicles – Providing a solution for the large sized vehicles (i.e. Hummer, larger trucks, ADA Van Accessible, etc.) outside the AVSRS contributes to reduction of overall structure volume.
+Oversized vehicles – Providing a solution for the large-sized vehicles (i.e. Hummer, larger trucks, ADA Van Accessible, etc.) outside the AVSRS contributes to the reduction of overall structure volume.

 Designing an AVSRS to accommodate the right vehicle dimensions:

-As always, you can leave your comments and ideas using our Contact Us section.
+As always, you can leave your comments and ideas using our Contact Us page.